 If you want to lose weight and keep it off, weekends can’t be an excuse to overeat.
 However, it’s important to remember that it’s not all-or-nothing: it’s not as if you can eat everything you want or nothing you want.
 You can still enjoy reasonable portions AND get all of the advantages of weight loss.

 Our diet tips provide daily motivation and problem solving to help you stick to your diet plan.
 It’s an extra bit of motivation to help you start your day right.

-Sabotaging Thought: I don’t want to get on the scale because I think I’ve gained weight.
+Sabotaging Thought: I don’t want to exercise.

 The Beck Diet Program was developed by Dr. Judith S. Beck with Deborah Beck Busis, LCSW.